-As a consequence, each bank should accrue an estimate of its deposit insurance assessment expense each quarter, net of any available assessment credit that will be applied, to the maximum extent allowed by statute, to that quarter's assessment.
-For example, as of June 30, 2007, a bank should estimate its net deposit insurance assessment payable and its net assessment expense based on its June 30, 2007, assessment base and its expected assessment rate, less any allowable assessment credit, even though the bank will not pay the assessment for the second quarter of 2007 until September 30, 2007.
-The bank's estimated net assessment payable and net assessment expense for the first quarter of 2007, if any, were to have been accrued and reported in the first quarter 2007 Call Report.
-After receiving an invoice from the FDIC on or about June 15, 2007, that shows its actual first quarter 2007 net assessment, each bank should treat any adjustment it needs to make to its previously recorded first quarter net assessment payable and net assessment expense as a change in accounting estimate in its June 30, 2007, Call Report income statement.
+Because the FDIC now collects deposit insurance assessments in arrears, each bank should accrue an estimate of its assessment expense each quarter, net of any available assessment credit that will be applied, to the maximum extent allowed by statute (up to 100 percent for assessment periods in 2007 and up to 90 percent for periods in 2008), to that quarter's assessment.
+The net assessment payable and net assessment expense, if any, should be reported in Schedule RC-G, item 4, "All other liabilities," and in Schedule RI, item 7.d, "Other noninterest expense," respectively.
+For example, as of December 31, 2007, a bank should estimate its net deposit insurance assessment payable and its net assessment expense based on its December 31, 2007, assessment base and its expected assessment rate, less any allowable assessment credit, even though the bank will not pay the assessment for the fourth quarter of 2007 until March 28, 2008.
+The bank's estimated net assessment payable and net assessment expense for the first through third quarters of 2007, if any, were to have been accrued and reported in the first quarter through third quarter 2007 Call Reports, respectively.
+After receiving an invoice from the FDIC on or about December 14, 2007, that shows its actual third quarter 2007 net assessment, each bank should treat any adjustment it needs to make to its previously recorded third quarter net assessment payable and net assessment expense as a change in accounting estimate in its December 31, 2007, Call Report income statement.

 Banks should note that the FDIC has not changed the way Financing Corporation (FICO) payments are charged or collected, i.e., prospectively every quarter.
-All banks made a scheduled quarterly FICO payment on March 30, 2007.
-Simultaneous collection of deposit insurance assessments and FICO payments will resume on June 30, 2007.
+Nevertheless, the FDIC collects deposit insurance assessments and FICO payments simultaneously each quarter.
 The one-time assessment credit cannot be applied to reduce FICO payments.